 Music press darlings Suede came out with a third corker in as many singles, delivering a firm kick in the teeth to anyone muttering about hype.
 ‘Animal Nitrate’ boasted their best chorus yet, some outrageous guitar swagger from Bernard Butler and Brett Anderson slapping his impossibly bony rump in an epoch-making BRITs performance.

-“We wanna be free to do what we wanna do/ And we wanna get loaded” The Peter Fonda sample from cult flick The Wild Angels wasn’t just a nifty soundbite; it virtually served as Primal Scream’s mission statement as they espoused the joys of freedom and fucked-up fun, bringing acid house and rave to the mainstream masses with honking horns and a swaggering, soulful groove.
+“We wanna be free to do what we wanna do/ And we wanna get loaded” The Peter Fonda sample from cult flick The Wild Angels wasn’t just a nifty soundbite; it virtually served as Primal Scream’s mission statement as they espoused the joys of freedom and fucked-up fun, translating acid house and rave into a mainstream concern and somehow making a rambling, seven-minute epic with virtually no vocals one of their most loved tracks.

 Madonna started the new decade at the top of her game.
 Originally recorded with new collaborator Shep Pettibone for the B-side of ‘Like A Prayer’ single ‘Keep It Together’, 'Vogue''s melding of old Hollywood lyrical references, house pianos and heavy referencing of The Salsoul Orchestra’s ‘Ooh, I Love It (Love Break)’ was too good to go to waste as a mere flipside.